 The other schemes are all for asset managers who set up these SIPPs to allow staff to invest in their own products.
-These schemes were set up prior to policyholders having to sign forms to say they were 'certified high net worth' or 'sophisticated' investors.
+These schemes were set up prior to policyholders having to sign forms to say they were "certified high net worth" or "sophisticated" investors.
 The GAA has called on JLT to provide evidence that all policyholders of these schemes are competent to manage their own investment affairs.
-As a result JLT has engaged with the employers and provided evidence that most of the relevant Policyholders are either 'certified high net worth', 'sophisticated' investors or those who are advised.
-The GAA has engaged with the Provider to see if the remaining Policyholders can be classified in one of these categories - if this cannot be rectified shortly the GAA will determine what escalation options are viable, if none are viable the GAA will reconsider its approach to Group SIPPs.
+As a result JLT has engaged with the employers and provided evidence that the only members of the SIPP are either "certified high net worth" or "sophisticated" investors or those who are advised.

 The issue that remains unresolved is that in certain cases JLT know that all policyholders at outset were within these categories of investor but it may be possible that not all subsequent new policyholders are as such.
-JLT are undertaking a series of checks to confirm this point and have identified some exceptions.
+JLT has undertaken a series of checks to confirm this point and have identified some exceptions.
 The GAA are engaging with JLT to ensure that these cases are rectified.